BillDH2k/Hackintosh-DELL-T5810-OpenCore/README.md

 # About this EFI

 OpenCore loader (0.9.1) for DELL workstations T5810 (reported to also work on T7810).
-Support macOS Big Sur to Ventura (13.3.1).
+Support macOS Big Sur to Ventura (13.4 tested).

 Adding ResetTSCAdjust.efi driver to perform TSC Reset during booting, required to solve the kernel panic during Monterey/Ventura booting.